zuozhenggh/learning-library/data-management-library/security/advanced/label-security/label-security.md

 # Oracle Label Security (OLS)

 ## Introduction
-This workshop introduces the various features and functionality of Oracle Label Security (OLS).<br>
+This workshop introduces the various features and functionality of Oracle Label Security (OLS).

 It gives the user an opportunity to learn how to configure those features to secure their sensitive data, to help tracking consent, and to enforce restriction of processing under regulation requirements such as the General Data Protection Regulation.

 - *Version tested in this lab:* Oracle DB 19.8
 - *Estimated Lab Time:* 30 minutes

 ### Objectives
-The objective of this lab is to provide guidance on how Oracle Label Security could be used to help tracking consent and enforce restriction of processing under the General Data Protection Regulation requirements.<br>
+The objective of this lab is to provide guidance on how Oracle Label Security could be used to help tracking consent and enforce restriction of processing under the General Data Protection Regulation requirements.
-Different OLS strategies could be taken to achieve similar functionality.<br>
+Different OLS strategies could be taken to achieve similar functionality.
 The details provided here are merely to serve as an example.

 ### Prerequisites